1999 House of Lords elections

+The elections used a version of plurality block voting: voters were required to rank candidates in order of preference for the number of seats available, with the candidates receiving the greatest number of votes, without regard to the ranking on the ballots, declared elected.
+Preference order was only considered in the cases of ties.

-Until November 2002, vacancies among the elected hereditary peers were filled by hereditary peers who received most votes in the 1999 elections without being elected to remain.
+Until November 2002, vacancies among the elected hereditary peers were filled by hereditary peers who received most votes in the corresponding 1999 election without being elected to remain.
 Since November 2002, by-elections have been held to fill vacancies.

 Election by the whole House

 15 excepted hereditary peers were elected by the whole House in an election held from 27 to 28 October 1999.
 1,115 members of the House were eligible to vote and 631 valid votes were cast.
 The result was as follows:

 Elections by groups

 75 excepted hereditary peers were elected by hereditary peers of three parties and crossbenchers in elections held from 3 to 4 November 1999.

 Conservatives

 42 excepted hereditary peers were elected by the Conservative hereditary peers.
 241 peers were eligible to vote and 204 valid votes were cast.
 The result was as follows:

 Crossbenchers

 28 excepted hereditary peers were elected by the crossbench hereditary peers.
 131 peers were eligible to vote and 105 valid votes were cast.
 The result was as follows: